go-vela/site/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying it will overwrite Vela's default behavior to use a
+      # Below is displaying how to overwrite Vela's default behavior to use a
       # filepath matcher and instead evaluate all rules with regex.
 The available
       # matchers are: filepath, and regexp.
       # Note: The regexp matcher uses Go's regexp package.
 You can find documentation